iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

    * cites the law (Gesetz "G. v."), decree (Verordnung "V. v.") or proclamation (Bekanntmachung "B. v.") that changes the law
    * in German
    * follows the style ``Artikel [n] [G./V./B.] v.
 [DD.MM.YYYY] BGBl.
 I S. [SSSS]. [optional note].``
-   * do not add information "geändert durch" (it is always a change) or the date the law comes into force (this is exactly the date key in the previous line)
+   * do not add information "geändert durch" (it is always a change) or the date the law comes into force (this is exactly the date key above the ``value`` entry)
    * the page should be the first page of the law/decree/proclamation, not the exact page of the parameter
    * ``[optional note]`` can be added.
 In some rare cases you can add a date/value for a parameter that did not change the parameter.
 This is usually the case when a whole block of parameters is changed but one of the parameters did not change (by coincidence or not).
 In these cases there the same value is still listed in the BGBl.
 Add a "Betrag unverändert." to the note.
 This is also to signal that the BGBl. has been taken into account.
 If a parameter is calculated the note will also give information on the calculation.
 If the value has been converted from DM to Euro the original DM value should be added to the note key.